ahars/spark-prez/README.md

 ```
 $ ./elastic/print_tweets_dashboard.sh
 ```
-to use your web browser.
+to use your web browser

 This project contains a way to collect tweets in files to process them when you can't get an access to Internet..

-###
+### Titanic survivors prediction

 - input : some passengers of the Titanic
-- process : predictions about the survivors
+- process : predictions about the survivors (Random Forests algorithm)
 - output : indexing in ElasticSearch and visualization on Kibana

 To display the Kibana dashboard, modify the content of the script
 ```
 $ ./elastic/print_titanic_dashboard.sh
 ```
-to use your web browser.
+to use your web browser